 Every day, over a billion learning-related videos are viewed on YouTube.
 Take your knowledge and passion for a subject beyond the classroom, boardroom or your drawing board and share with audiences worldwide.

 Making videos that educate and inspire

-You can change people’s lives by making learning videos on YouTube.
-Educational programming on YouTube takes on many shapes, forms, and personalities—which means there’s something for almost every learner globally.
+You can change people's lives by making learning videos on YouTube.
+Educational programming on YouTube takes on many shapes, forms and personalities, which means that there's something for almost every learner globally.
 Whatever your inspiration, YouTube can help you take an idea and bring it to life.

-We’ve designed this course for YouTube creators, teachers, organizations, and anyone who wants to teach or share knowledge on a topic.
-The content, examples, and tips represent a wide variety of individuals creating instructional or educational videos, whether you’re an expert in your field, or an established creator who wants to try something new.
-What’s your goal for creating educational content on YouTube?
+We've designed this course for YouTube creators, teachers, organisations and anyone who wants to teach or share knowledge on a topic.
+The content, examples and tips represent a wide variety of individuals creating instructional or educational videos, whether you're an expert in your field or an established creator who wants to try something new.
+What's your goal for creating educational content on YouTube?

 - 'Edutainment' – combining education with entertainment: Often hosted by curiosity-seeking hosts or subject matter experts, these videos provide memorable education on YouTube in a creative way.

 - Straightforward education and answers – sharing 'how-to', academic subjects or curriculum-based: Often hosted by teachers or experts, these videos can help an audience master a specific subject and/or learn exactly how to accomplish a task.
 They are usually developed around a curriculum.